MiguelMarcelino/Somnus/README.md

 - Configure an email for testing
 - Get a github token to test the github functionalities.

-If you want to deploy the Somnus backend, it is recommended that you create an `application-production.properties` file.

-#### Building for production
-To build the backend for production, execute the script `create_backend_executable.sh` If you open the script, you will notice that it uses the production environment, requiring you to create the `application-production.properties` file with the corresponding production properties.
-This will test the project and create an executable jar file, which you can use to deploy the server.

-### Frontend
+## Frontend
 To test the frontend, just jun `npm start` to start the server locally.
 This will open the server on port 4200.
-To deploy the frontend you can go to the SomnusFrontEnd folder and run `ng build --prod` to build the angular project for production.
-This will create a `/dist` folder containing all the necessary files for deployment.
+To deploy the frontend you can run the `exp_frontend_prod` script to build the angular project for production.
+This will create a `/SomnusFrontEnd/dist` folder containing all the necessary files for deployment.

 <hr>